-Over the years as the basement floor was worn down, doorknobs, and broken ceramics began revealing themselves.
-Apparently, ever money conscious, Smith had used his companies ceramic scraps to mix in with the concrete.
+Over the years, as the basement floor was worn down, doorknobs and broken ceramics began revealing themselves.
+Apparently, ever money conscious, Smith had used his company’s ceramic scraps to mix in with the concrete.

 Even more surprising was the tile found in 2008.
-Accidentally stumbled upon by the director of the historic preservation program at Columbia University, was a strange tile in the back wall of the parlor fireplace.
-Realizing it was strange and unique a team of experts was assembled to examine it.
+A strange tile in the back wall of the parlor fireplace was accidentally stumbled upon by the director of the historic preservation program at Columbia University.
+Realizing it was strange and unique, a team of experts was assembled to examine it.

-The tile is believed to be a portrait of Robert Fulton, designer of the “Nautilus,” the first practical submarine (made on behalf of Napolean Bonaparte no less) and of Robert Livingston, Fulton’s business partner.
-The tile was likely made in the 1870s, but remains unclear if Smith knew Fulton, whether he commissioned the tile, or as with his basement, he just had it lying around.
+The tile is believed to be a portrait of Robert Fulton, designer of the “Nautilus,” the first practical submarine (made on behalf of Napoleon Bonaparte, no less) and of Robert Livingston, Fulton’s business partner.
+The tile was likely made in the 1870s, but it remains unclear if Smith knew Fulton, whether he commissioned the tile, or, as with his basement, he just had it lying around.